-The Edgeworn style of bookbinding was popular in the early 20th century.
-It is characterized by a decorative edge on the cover, often with a design inlaid in the center.
-This style was used on both hardcover and paperback books.
+Edgeworn bookbinding was popular during the early 20th century.
+This style is distinguished by a decorative edge on the cover with often an inlaid design at its center, used both on hardcover and paperback books.

-The Edgeworn style fell out of favor in the mid-20th century, as bookbinders began to experiment with more modern styles.
-However, it has experienced a revival in recent years, as more people have become interested in vintage and antique books.
+Edgeworn style fell out of favor during the mid-20th century as bookbinders experimented with more modern binding techniques.
+However, its popularity has recently grown as more people become interested in vintage and antique books.